hossein-haeri/rsrn_marl/README.md

 Setup & Usage
 -------------
 EASY SETUP (recommended): Following the commands provided in /instructions/EC2_commands_ubuntu.txt should be enough to setup everything on your machine (Assuming Ubuntu 20.04 is installed).
 1. Dependencies: This code is succesfully tested in Ubuntu 20.04 LTS.
 Since some of the required packages are outdated, setting up a virtual environment is highly recommended!
-Ensure you have all the necessary dependencies required by MPE and MADDPG installed.
+Ensure you have all the necessary dependencies required by MPE and MADDPG.
 This can be done by checking out the readme in maddpg directory.
 The current code requires you to have a WandB account.
 2. Training: To train the agents, cd into maddpg/experiments and run `python train_v3.py`.
 Use argument --exp-name to keep track of your experiment.
 Adjust the training parameters as required.
 The default parameters are the ones used in the paper.
 3. Visualization: To visualize the behavior of the agents use --restore to load an already trained experiment and use --display to see the agent behaviors.
 4. To have access to the already trained policies and data please use the /saved_policy/ directory available at